How to Choose the Best Ham to Buy

 A whole ham can weigh 15 to 20 pounds and can serve up to 30 people.
 Unless you’re feeding a large crowd (or love leftover ham recipes), chances are you don’t need to purchase an entire ham.
 Instead, read on to find out what type of ham will work best for you.

 The type of ham is readily available at any grocery store and the prep is easy, too.
-These are usually cured by brining and sold fully cooked.
+These are usually cured by brining and are sold fully cooked.

-- Country hams (dry cured, uncooked) are harder to find.
+- Country hams (dry-cured and uncooked) are harder to find.
 They’re cured with a dry rub, hung to dry and sold uncooked.
 They may or may not be smoked and can be very salty.
 Understandably, they can also be rather dry.
 They are either served in very thin slices or soaked for 24 hours before cooking.
 The chewy, intensely flavored meat is an acquired taste, but country hams—including Virginia ham—have a passionate following.

 Whether you go bone-in or boneless, watch the label for “Ham,” “Ham with natural juices,” “Ham, water added” or “Ham and water product.”
 Hams with less water have a stronger flavor and more natural texture.

 If you’re comfortable with carving, choosing bone-in ham is worth the effort.
 (This baked ham recipe wows every time.)
 The bone provides the meat with better flavor and texture.
 As a bonus, the leftover bone is great for making soups and stews, like this Old-Fashioned Split Pea Soup.

 Bone-in hams are sold as half hams.
 When you opt for bone-in ham, you’ll also need to consider the part of the ham you buy.

 - The shank end (or leg portion) sports that classic ham profile, so it’s a good choice for a picture-perfect table.
 The meat tends to be leaner and it has one long bone, which makes carving easier.